Nonlinear Anisotropy in Phase-Tuned Wide-Gap Halides: Introduction

 \section{Introduction}

 Nonlinear optical effects in crystalline materials provide powerful means of probing symmetry, band structure, and light–matter interactions.
 In particular, second harmonic generation (SHG) and two-photon photoluminescence (2PPL) have become indispensable tools for studying noncentrosymmetric materials and their symmetry-dependent responses \cite{Boyd2020Book}.
-In two-dimensional (2D) materials such as transition-metal dichalcogenides (TMDs) and hexagonal boron nitride, interlayer stacking and rotational alignment can reversibly break or restore inversion symmetry, thereby modulating the nonlinear optical response \cite{mak2010atomically,li2013probing,seyler2015electrical}.
+The past decade has witnessed remarkable advances in two-dimensional (2D) materials such as transition-metal dichalcogenides (TMDs) and hexagonal boron nitride, where interlayer stacking and rotational alignment can reversibly break or restore inversion symmetry, thereby modulating the nonlinear optical response \cite{mak2010atomically,li2013probing,seyler2015electrical}.
 Such stacking-dependent SHG effects demonstrate that structural symmetry control at the atomic scale provides a robust handle for engineering nonlinearities in low-dimensional systems.